Skip to Content

 Fighting for Fair and Bias-Free Work Environments

 At Brown Kwon & Lam, we approach every disability discrimination case with bespoke care and a personal touch, ensuring that our clients feel supported and valued throughout the process.
 With a commitment to client-centric attention, we prioritize your unique needs, giving your case the detailed focus it deserves.
 Our results-driven advocacy means we relentlessly work toward securing favorable outcomes, empowering individuals facing workplace discrimination.
 Whether English or Spanish is your preferred language, our employment law team is here to provide dedicated and compassionate representation.
-At every step, we strive to bring justice into focus, helping to create workplaces where fairness and respect thrive.
+At every step, our job discrimination attorneys strive to bring justice into focus, helping to create workplaces where fairness and respect thrive.

 Act fast to connect with an experienced disability discrimination lawyer.
 Dial (212) 295-5828 or use our online form to begin right away.
 Hablamos Español.

-About Disability Discrimination
+About Disability Discrimination in Brooklyn

 In Brooklyn and throughout New York, disability discrimination in the workplace is a critical issue impacting many individuals.
 This form of discrimination occurs when an employer treats a qualified individual unfavorably due to their disability.
 Under the Americans with Disabilities Act (ADA) and the New York State Human Rights Law, individuals with disabilities have specific rights and protections.
 These laws require employers to provide reasonable accommodations unless doing so would cause undue hardship.